lcahlander/exist-jsch/README.md

 ssh:get-session("10.211.55.15", "parallels", "xxxxxxxx")
 ```

 This returns an xs:long that is a handle to the session.
+That session handle is used by the `forward-port` function.

 ```xquery
 xquery version "3.1";